Blady-Com/gnoga/TIPS.md

 1. Use View.Hidden to remove from browser, then View.Remove to remove from DOM.
 When View finalizes on the Ada side it will also tell the browser to reclaim the elements memory as well.

 1. How do I add scrollbars to a view?
-View.Overflow or View.Overflow\_X or View.Overflow\_Y with Visible, Hidden, Scroll, Auto.
+Set View.Overflow or View.Overflow\_X or View.Overflow\_Y with Visible, Hidden, Scroll, Auto.

 1. When using the Grid view you always get best results when placing Views in to the grids instead of using the individual cell directly.
 When encapsulating what you want in to another container (especially if its size is known) will get a more predictable layout of the underlying table.

 1. If I create an object dynamically and add it to the DOM via create on a parent.
 If I later free that object manually and replace it with a newly created version (still set to dynamic), does that cause any memory leaks?
 If you free the memory Ada's runtime will finalize the object which will remove any references to it in the Gnoga cache on the browser side.
 If you leaving "dangling pointer" on the Ada side you will of course have a leak.
 (Unless of course they were marked dynamic before creation and so the parent Gnoga view has a reference and will deallocate it when it finalizes)

 1. Does the DOM remember every object I add to a parent or will freeing it remove it completely from the DOM?